 Dear Professor,

-The weekly folders in the Online template are tied with an adaptive release to the orientation requirement.
+The weekly modules in the Online template are tied with an adaptive release to the orientation requirement.
 If you would like CIDT to move your content into these folders for you, please let us know!

-The purpose of this template is to provide a similar look and feel throughout Blackboard so that our students have a greater sense of familiarity and know how to navigate each course.
+The purpose of this template is to provide a similar look and feel throughout Canvas so that our students have a greater sense of familiarity and know how to navigate each course.
 You are still able to edit and revise the layout, but this will be the standard layout for SE courses (NOT limited to “AP” courses).
 We do not claim that this is the “right” or “best” format or that such a thing exists.
 Rather, we believe this to be effective in meeting our needs and providing students with consistency.

 More information is provided below.
 Please review all the information provided in this Instructor Guide before building your course.
 Thank you for the work you do for our students and for your patience with us in a time of transition.
 Please let us know what we can do to assist you in preparing your courses!